robfairh/arfc.github.io/manual/guides/pull_requests.md

 # Making a Pull Request

-A Pull Requests (PR) merges the changes in a branch of a repository to the main branch.
+A Pull Request (PR) merges the changes in a branch of a repository to the main branch.
 This means the main branch has all of the updates that need to get approved before they're implemented.
 For the basics on how to create a PR, GitHub has a guide available